Read This First

 Prompt 2: What are the limits of debate as a truth-finding instrument?

-The section works by contrast: Format bias as a load-bearing piece, Asymmetry problem as a pressure point, and Audience capture as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Format bias as a load-bearing piece, Asymmetry problem as a pressure point, and Audience capture as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

 In plain terms: Debate is not the same thing as inquiry.

-The important discipline is to keep Format bias distinct from Asymmetry problem.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Format bias distinct from Asymmetry problem.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This middle step prepares logical fallacies.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.